PagerDuty/incident-response-docs/docs/training/incident_commander.md

 Keep track of how many minutes you assigned, and check in with that person after that time.
 You can get help from your deputy to help track the timings.

-### Polling During a Decision
+### Gaining Consensus (Polling During a Decision)
 If a decision needs to be made, it comes down to the IC.
 Once the IC makes a decision, it is final.
 But it's important that no one can come later and object to the plan, saying things like "I knew that would happen".
-An IC will use very specific language to be sure that doesn't happen.
+An IC will use very specific language to be sure that doesn't happen, and to gain implicit consensus of everyone on the response.

 > The proposal is to [EXPLAIN PROPOSAL]